 Instructions

 - Prepare the dough: Whisk the warm milk, yeast, and 1 Tablespoon of sugar together in the bowl of your stand mixer.
-Cover and allow to sit for 5 minutes. *If you do not own a stand mixer, you can do this in a large mixing bowl and in the next step, mix the dough together with a large wooden spoon/rubber spatula.
+Cover and allow to sit for 5 minutes. *If you do not own a stand mixer, you can do this in a large mixing bowl and in the next step, mix the dough together with a large wooden spoon/silicone spatula.
 It will take a bit of arm muscle.
 A hand mixer works, but the sticky dough repeatedly gets stuck in the beaters.
-Mixing by hand with a wooden spoon or rubber spatula is a better choice.*
+Mixing by hand with a wooden spoon or silicone spatula is a better choice.*

 - Add the remaining sugar, egg, butter, salt, and 1 cup flour.
-With a dough hook or paddle attachment, mix/beat on low speed for 30 seconds, scrape down the sides of the bowl with a rubber spatula, then add the remaining flour.
+With a dough hook or paddle attachment, mix/beat on low speed for 30 seconds, scrape down the sides of the bowl with a silicone spatula, then add the remaining flour.
 Beat on medium speed until the dough comes together and pulls away from the sides of the bowl, about 2 minutes.
 If the dough seems too wet to a point where kneading (next step) would be impossible, beat in more flour 1 Tablespoon at a time until you have a workable dough, similar to the photos above.
 Dough should be soft and a little sticky, but still manageable to knead with lightly floured hands.

 - 1st Rise: Lightly grease a large bowl with oil or nonstick spray.
 Place the dough in the bowl, turning it to coat all sides in the oil.
 Cover the bowl with aluminum foil, plastic wrap, or a clean kitchen towel.
 Allow the dough to rise in a relatively warm environment for 1-2 hours or until double in size.
 (I always let it rise on the counter.
 Takes about 2 hours.
 For a tiny reduction in rise time, see my answer to Where Should Dough Rise? in my Baking with Yeast Guide.)